-Positive behavior tokens will be used to recognize student behaviors demonstrating Responsible, Respectful, and Safe behavior within the framework of the Profile of a Graduate.
-Positive behavior tokens may be rewarded to students that are either exemplifying the Global Citizen/Empathetic Advocate component of the Profile of a Graduate or are demonstrating growth in regards to a reoccurring behavioral challenge.
+Positive behavior tokens will be used to recognize the desired student behaviors represented in the Bulldogs C.A.R.E.
+Matrix.
+Positive behavior tokens may also be rewarded to students that are either exemplifying the Global Citizen/Empathetic Advocate component of the Profile of a Graduate or are demonstrating growth in regards to a reoccurring behavioral challenge.
 The tokens will be awarded to students by BSMS teachers, staff, and administrators.
-At the conclusion of each month, students will have the opportunity to use the tokens to purchase merchandise or other rewards (Dawg Den, other privileges) during lunch.
+Each month, students will have the opportunity to use the tokens to purchase merchandise or other rewards (Dawg Den, other privileges) during lunch.
 Students may choose to accumulate their tokens over several marking periods or even years to purchase larger items.